ms-jpq/coq_nvim/docs/DISPLAY.md

 The popup menu will be closed on each keystroke, and re-opened when results coming in.

-Disabling this will lead to more smooth completion, but also the stale results will be shown until the new one comes in.
+Disabling this will lead to more smooth menu animation, but also the stale results will be shown until the new one comes in.

 **default:**